Continental PremiumContact 7 vs Goodyear Eagle F1 Asymmetric 6

 Dry Braking

-Looking at data from thirteen tyre tests, the Goodyear Eagle F1 Asymmetric 6 was better during seven dry braking tests.
+Looking at data from fifteen tyre tests, the Goodyear Eagle F1 Asymmetric 6 was better during eight dry braking tests.
 On average the Goodyear Eagle F1 Asymmetric 6 stopped the vehicle in 0.12% less distance than the Continental PremiumContact 7.

 Best In Dry Braking: Goodyear Eagle F1 Asymmetric 6